ArtemZH1990/Stepik_Selenium_Course/README.md

 # Stepik_Selenium_Course
-This repositories has two chapter of Python automation course
+This repositories has a few chapters of Python automation course.